-demographic): The WFEDD has been operating under 2013 bylaws, under which the Board and Strategy Committee has been operating for the last 10 years.
-Over the past few years, the staff has worked to provide greater regional representation but recognizes the need to include individuals from various socioeconomic and demographic backgrounds as well as including small businesses.
-Adding a more inclusive representation of individuals will increase the cognitive diversity of the WFEDD as the Region continues to experience socioeconomic diversification.
+Economic Development Professional Infrastructure: demographic): The WFEDD has been operating under As identified in the State of Utah Coordinated Action 2013 bylaws, under which the Board and Strategy Plan (2023), "for a state of its size, there are too few Committee has been operating for the last 10 years. highly trained or nationally certified economic Over the past few years, the staff has worked to development professionals to sustain the business provide greater regional representation but growth demands in fast-developing regions."
+The recognizes the need to include individuals from same holds true for the Wasatch Front Economic various socioeconomic and demographic Development District, especially for the more rural backgrounds as well as including small businesses. counties and municipalities.
+Adding a more inclusive representation of individuals Public Participation: The limited engagement, will increase the cognitive diversity of the WFEDD as involvement, and representation of the public in the the Region continues to experience socioeconomic decision-making processes of the WFEDD could diversification.

-Economic Development Training and Assistance: The State's focus on economic development professionals provides an opportunity for the WFEDD to also focus on how it can better support economic development professionals throughout the region.
+result in a lack of diverse perspectives and reduced transparency.
+Increasing public participation through Economic Development Training and Assistance: The State's focus on economic development professionals the public comment process can help the public provides an opportunity for the WFEDD to also focus understand the Region as it experiences growth.
+This on how it can better support economic development will provide education and transparency to the public professionals throughout the region. as the WFEDD fulfills its various roles.

-Human Capital Development: One of the main issues brought up in the focus group and individual interviews was the need to invest in the Region's human capital assets.
-This may include training programs, professional development initiatives, mentorship opportunities, and deeper collaboration with the region's schools.
-Currently, the Wasatch Front Regional Council does not focus on workforce development for the Region and could provide additional support in this area.
+Human Capital Development: One of the main issues Status Quo Bias: The tendency or preference for brought up in the focus group and individual maintaining existing practices, policies, or routinesinterviews was the need to invest in the Region's even in the face of potential improvements or human capital assets.
+This may include training changing circumstances-could hinder the WFEDD's programs, professional development initiatives, adaptability, innovation, and responsiveness to mentorship opportunities, and deeper collaboration emerging challenges and opportunities.
+It is important for the WFEDD to evolve and address with the region's schools.
+Currently, the Wasatch Front Regional Council does not focus on workforce changing needs in this dynamic region. development for the Region and could provide Wasatch Choice Vision Implementation: While the additional support in this area.

-Project Funding (TA and Administrative Support): An important role of an Economic Development District is to serve as a coordinator for organizations, local governments, and private industry to implement the region's economic vision.
+Project Funding (TA and Administrative Support): An

+important role of an Economic Development District is to serve as a coordinator for organizations, local governments, and private industry to implement the region's economic vision.
 This includes providing technical assistance and administrative support for communities to obtain grants, contracts, or partnerships that offer the potential for financial support, expertise, and resources to carry out projects successfully.